-- At this point it’s really important to pause and ask for the other person’s input.
+At this point it's really important to give the other person a chance to speak!
 In a longer feedback session this might include a five minute break to cool off, but with shorter feedback you might simply request their opinion.
 Invite them to share their thoughts, and check if what you’ve said makes sense to them.
 Notice their body language: are they saying they agree, but appearing sad or frustrated?

 Pausing not only lets the conversation breathe, but allows you to gauge the employee’s emotional response.
 It’s also the perfect time to clear up misunderstandings and learn new information: maybe there was a specific reason for why the presentation went that way.
 This step is all about having the humility to ask for the other person’s clarification: “if you believe you already know what the other person is thinking, then you’re not ready to have a conversation.”

-- After you’ve both shared your perspectives, end your feedback with a resolution.
-Having aired your thoughts and responded to each other, it should feel like you’re on the same side.
+After you’ve both shared your perspectives, aired your thoughts and responded to each other, it should feel like you’re on the same side.
 Now it’s time to round up the conversation with suggestions on how to move forward.
 You don’t have to come up with a complex plan or long-term strategy: it could be as simple as offering your help or advice.

 Alternatively, you can hand it to the other person and ask what they think is best.
 If you decide you need more time to discuss the issue, that’s when you can earmark it as a talking point for your next 1:1 meeting.
 Finish on a positive note so the employee leaves feeling informed and motivated, not criticised and resentful.